jobe3774/raspend/raspend/README.md

 ## Motivation

 Since I am doing a lot of home automation stuff on the Raspberry Pi and since the third Python script for that had the same structure, I decided to create an easy to use framework to simplify my life for when I start my next project on my RPi.
+Further I just wanted to strengthen my Python skills.
+This is why I didn't use any of the available frameworks such as flask or wsgiref.

 ## Now, what does this framework provide?

 As 'backend' already suggests it, this framework provides you with an easy way of creating a small HTTP web service on your RPi.
+The **RaspendHTTPServerThread** class is based on Python's **HTTPServer** class which is executed in its own thread.
 Besides that, it provides you also with an easy way of acquiring data (e.g. temperatures measurements) in a multithreaded way.

 The one idea is that the data acquisition threads you write all use a shared dictionary to store their data.
 The HTTP server thread knows this dictionary too and exposes it as a JSON string via HTTP GET requests.